 Next, we demonstrate that the error field $h_e$ in \Cref{eq:heat} decays exponentially from the perturbed point $\bm{x}_0$. \begin{proposition} In 3D space, consider an additive error $h_{0e}$ within a small ball $B(\bm{x_0}, \epsilon)$ around the point $\bm{x_0}$, where the original field $h(\bm{x})$ and the perturbed field $h'(\bm{x}), \, \bm{x} \in \mathbb{R}^n \setminus B$ both satisfy the screened Poisson equation in \Cref{eq:heat}.
 The resulting error field $h_e = h' - h$ is radially symmetric with respect to $\bm{x}_0$ within some maximum radius $R$, and is given by

 where $r = \|\bm{x} - \bm{x_0}\|$ is the radial distance from $\bm{x_0}$. \end{proposition}

 The proofs of these two propositions are in the supplementary material A.1 and A.2.
-By comparing the error fields, we observe that the partial differentiation equation governed by the screened Poisson equation exhibits greater spatial robustness than the one based on eikonal equation.
+By comparing the error fields, we observe that the partial differential equation governed by the screened Poisson equation exhibits greater spatial robustness than the one based on the eikonal equation.